OSGeo/PROJ/docs/source/operations/projections/geos.rst

 scanning geometry of the Meteosat series satellite should take sweep as y, and GOES should take sweep as x.

+The resulting position is different because
+`rotation in three dimensions is not commutative <https://math.stackexchange.com/q/2016937/31408>`_.

 Parameters
 ################################################################################